 How to Make Tofu Bibimbap

-Start by cooking rice and then spreading the rice into a hot cast iron skillet to crisp, mimicing the effect of the stone bowl.
+Start by cooking rice and then spreading the rice into a hot cast iron skillet to crisp, mimicking the effect of the stone bowl.
 You’ll leave the rice in the cast iron skillet for 30 minutes or so until you’re done with the rest of the steps.
 If you don’t have a cast iron skillet, you could alternatively use a large nonstick skillet, but instead of removing from heat, keep the heat on low for 10 minutes or so.
 If you actually have stone bowls to use for serving, then you can skip this step.
 I don’t have any stone bowls, so the cast iron skillet really helps.

 Then you’ll marinate your tofu and place the radishes in pickling liquid.
 While the tofu is marinating, prep your veggies.
 I chose to use two different mushrooms for bulk and to add a earthy flavor and zucchini for the creamy texture.
 Bok choy adds a grean leafy element.
 Feel free to substitute whatever you have on hand – spinach would work well in place of the bok choy, carrots instead of radish, make it your own.
 After the veggies are prepped, you’ll roast the tofu, mushrooms, zucchini, and bok choy on two sheet pans.